user-abuser/Orthodox-Audiobook-App/README.md

 # Orthodox-Audiobook-App
-Audiobook streaming app for patristic, spiritual, and Orthodox texts. iOS made on XCode with Swift
+Audiobook streaming app on iOS for patristic, spiritual, and Orthodox texts.
+Made on XCode with Swift